dpursehouse/mongo-gerrit/README.md

 - `query-options`: Options to be passed to Gerrit's [change query REST API] (https://gerrit-documentation.storage.googleapis.com/Documentation/2.12.3/rest-api-changes.html#list-changes).
 If not set, defaults to include almost all available options.
+The options `CURRENT_FILES` and `ALL_FILES` are not supported; if these are given, they will not be used.
 - `query-batch-size`: Number of changes to query per batch.
 This should not be set to a value that exceeds the [query limit] (https://gerrit-documentation.storage.googleapis.com/Documentation/2.12.3/access-control.html#capability_queryLimit)